My Employer Says I am an Independent Contractor. Is it True?

 - No negotiations with unions

-- No delegation to pay benefits like health care, retirement plans and sick leave
+- No obligation to pay benefits like health care, retirement plans, sick leave and overtime

 - It can cost less